Accessory Exercises for Squats – Introduction

 To determine the best squat assistance exercises, you need to identify your weak points, also known as your sticking point.

-That way, you can design an accessory work program that is right for your needs.
+That way, you can design an accessory work program that suits your needs.

 The most common squat weak points and their chief causes are: